-Open Call for Participation in the Second Year (2020) of the NSSE Honors Consortium
+Open Call for Participation in the Third Year (2021) of the NSSE Honors Consortium

-This project opens up to participating institutions the possibility of comparing honors to non-honors students on every item in the standard NSSE survey, as well as small set of additional questions designed by a special working group of the NCHC Research Committee.
-Ten schools have already participated in the Spring 2019 administration of NSSE, generating rich student-level data on over 1,000 honors students and thousands more non-honors students.
+This project opens up to participating institutions the possibility of comparing honors to non-honors students on every item in the standard NSSE survey, as well as a small set of additional questions designed by a special working group of the NCHC Research Committee.
+Fifteen schools have already participated in the 2019 and 2020 administrations of NSSE, generating rich student-level data for comparison of the honors student experience with that of the general student body.

-For full details, please see the Call for Participation document in the table below.
+For full details, please see the Open Call for Participation document in the table below.

 Honors program leaders who are interested in this project should work to secure commitments from campus stakeholders and submit a signed NSSE data sharing agreement by September 15, 2020.
 Those pursuing such commitments are encouraged to indicate their intention to join the Honors Consortium as soon as possible.

 |NSSE Honors Consortium Documents|

 |Open Call for Participation in NSSE Honors Consortium|